 These are my must-have cookbooks (three in English, one in French) for any NB foodie.
 These books showcase recipes and chefs from each corner of the province and dishes that use local New Brunswick products.
 From traditional Acadian dishes to ramen bowls, these books have it all.

 Eat Delicious by Dennis Prescott

 Dennis, a native to Riverview NB, has made a name for himself in the culinary world through his tantalizing food posts on Instagram.
 With over half a million followers, Dennis The Prescott has become a huge food influencer in Canada.
 If you don’t know him, that’s ok because you can find him on the hit show “Restaurants on the Edge” on Netflix.
-Although he could choose to live in Toronto or elsewhere in Canada, he’d tell you “why would I leave the best province, anywhere I need to go in the world is just a plane ride away.”
+Although he could choose to live anywhere in the world, he’d tell you “why would I leave the best province, anywhere I need to go is just a plane ride away.”

 Prior to his Netflix debut, Dennis wrote the cookbook “Eat Delicious,” which occupied the top spot on Amazon for quite some time.
 I love this book not only because it was written by someone locally but also because the recipes inside are just so darn delicious!
 The book covers every type of comfort food you can imagine, from east coast favourites to Asian-inspired dishes, to desserts that will make your mouth water.
 Here are some of the must tries:

 - Garlic Fingers: As far as New Brunswick comfort food goes, it doesn’t get better than this.
 This recipe will taste just like your favourite pizza spot.
 I was also amazed at how easy it was to make the coveted donair sauce.